nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M04 - Deep Dive Into Spring Boot/L1 - Spring Boot Auto-Configuration.md

 ## Boot autoconfiguration

-**Spring Boot simplifies development with a core, versatile mechanism called autoconfiguration.** This is based on a number of aspects, such as properties, beans and[classpath](https://en.wikipedia.org/wiki/Classpath_(Java))dependencies.
+**Spring Boot simplifies development with a core, versatile mechanism called autoconfiguration.** This is based on a number of aspects, such as properties, beans and [classpath](https://en.wikipedia.org/wiki/Classpath_(Java)) dependencies.

 What’s powerful about this mechanism is that it intelligently backs off when we add our own configuration.